CCBlueX/Documentation/md/scriptapi_v3/global_classes/parameter_validator.md

 ## ParameterValidator

 The ParameterValidator class contains various builtin validation methods for client command parameters.
-A validation function ensures the given parameter satisfies its requirements and can also perform a parameter conversion.
+A validation function ensures the given parameter satisfies its requirements and can also perform a parameter transformation.
 For example, `ParameterValidator.module` ensures the given parameter is the name of an existing module and passes the modules instance to `onExecute` in place of the string provided by the user.

 ### Method summary